+44 (0) 121 582 0192 [email protected]

 The findings reveal a mixed bag of achievements and obstacles.
 On the bright side, the majority of DPOs feel equipped with the necessary skills and knowledge, receive regular training, and enjoy a degree of autonomy in their duties.
 They are often consulted and their opinions are valued, underlining their crucial role within organisations.

 However, the report also highlights significant areas of concern.
 These include the non-designation of DPOs where mandatory, a lack of resources or expertise, insufficient autonomy, and inadequate reporting channels to top management.
-Such challenges not only undermine the effectiveness of DPOs but also jeopardise organisations’ compliance with data protection laws.
+Such challenges not only undermine the effectiveness of DPOs but also jeopardise organisations’ compliance with the data protection law.

 Recommendations: A Roadmap for Empowerment